-3. Use Booties and Socks
+3. Use Booties and/or Socks

-4. Get Your Dog's Nails Trimmed By A Professional
+4. Keep Dog's Nails Trimmed

 5. Let Your Dog Ride

-6. Give Your Dog A Sauna Experience
+6. Give Your Dog a Sauna Experience

-To keep the skin under the keratin soft and moist and to soften the ridges of keratin on your dog’s nose and paw pads give your dog some steam.
-Run the shower with the hot water on full blast until the bathroom is hot and steamy.
+To keep the dog's skin under the keratin soft and moist, and to soften the ridges of keratin on your dog’s nose and paw pads, you can give your pooch some steam.

+You cannot bring a dog into an actual sauna but you can run the shower with the hot water on full blast until the bathroom is hot and steamy.
 Don’t turn on the exhaust fan.
-Then sit in the steamy bathroom with your dog and let that hot steam soften up the skin and the keratin.
-Your pet will breathe better and be a lot more comfortable.
+Then sit in the steamy bathroom with your pet and let that hot steam soften up the skin and the keratin.
+Your dog will breathe better and be a lot more comfortable afterwards.